apostrophecms/stagecoach/README.md

 ## Changelog

+02/14/2016: `sc-shell` now `cd`s correctly when running a command rather than an interactive shell.

 02/09/2016: added the `sc-shell`, `sc-disable` and `sc-enable` utilities.

 09/25/2015: deprecated `sc-proxy` in favor of nginx, managed by `mechanic`.
 Moved things that have nothing to do with `sc-proxy` out of that subdirectory.
 Rewrote the documentation to reflect our own best practices.